vipulnaik/diet-exercise-health/notes/2023-09-27-dental-cleaning.md

 I also hope to wake up organically around 8:30 AM with natural bowel movement within 30-45 minutes of waking up.
 I will set an alarm for around 9:15 AM except on days where I have earlier appointments.

+How did I do?
+I was approximately on time on Sunday September 24 (I think I went to sleep just a little after 11:30 PM) and significantly delayed on Monday September 25 (I went to sleep around 2:15 AM on Tuesday).
+The reason for the delay on Monday was the delay related to doing laundry and finishing a work-related task.

+Due to the delay going to sleep Monday night, I was also delayed getting up on Tuesday morning, getting up a little after 9 AM instead of by 8:30 AM as I had hoped.

 ### Exercise plans